Arctem/grader_assigner/README.md

 ##### [`weights.csv`](test_case/weights.csv)
 This file should be a semicolon-delimited CSV specifying the weights for various graders and students in a class.
-This cat be used to indicate whether a grader should not grade a specific student (weight of 0), whether they should grade a student less frequently than normal (weight < 1), or grade a student more frequently than normal (weight > 1).
+This can be used to indicate whether a grader should not grade a specific student (weight of 0), whether they should grade a student less frequently than normal (weight < 1), or grade a student more frequently than normal (weight > 1).
 If no weight is specified, it is assumed to be 1.